Import multiple high-scale Kubernetes Clusters into Pulumi

 %20(2).avif)

 Argo Workflows is an open-source, Kubernetes-native workflow engine for defining and orchestrating multi-step pipelines as containerized tasks.
-Platform, data, and ML teams use it to automate batch processing, ETL, model training, and other job graphs that need reliable execution, retries, and clear visibility into run status.
-Workflows are declared as Kubernetes resources, making them a natural fit for teams standardizing on GitOps and cluster-based operations.
+It is commonly used by platform, data, and ML teams to automate batch processing, ETL, model training, and other job graphs that require reliable execution, retries, and clear run visibility.
+Workflows are declared as Kubernetes resources, making it a natural fit for GitOps-driven operations and cluster-based governance.

-It typically runs inside a Kubernetes cluster and models pipelines as step-based sequences or DAGs, enabling parallel execution and dependency management across container jobs.
+Argo typically runs inside a Kubernetes cluster and supports both step-based sequences and DAG-style pipelines, enabling parallel execution and dependency management across container jobs.

 Orchestration systems decide where and when workloads run on a cluster of machines (physical or virtual).
 On top of that, orchestration systems usually help manage the lifecycle of the workloads running on them.
 Nowadays, these systems are usually used to orchestrate containers, with the most popular one being Kubernetes.